 Chevrolet History 1911-1954

-To fully appreciate the profound impact the small block V8 engine had on the success of Chevrolet, it helps to know a bit of Chevrolet history and the engines that came before the small block V8.
+To fully appreciate the profound impact the small block V8 engine had on the success of Chevrolet, it helps to know a bit of Chevrolet history.
 In its 1955 debut in the Bel Air and Corvette, the small block Chevrolet V8 set the tone for many achievements to come for Chevrolet and General Motors and also set a standard for the automotive industry as a whole.
-Let’s take a trip down memory lane and rediscover the people and technology that laid the groundwork for the now iconic engine that exceeded 100 million production units over a decade ago in 2011.
+Let’s take a trip down memory lane and rediscover the people and technology that laid the groundwork for the now iconic small block Chevy.

 1953-1955 Chevrolet inline six brochures here…